Reservoir RSL began in 1959 in the garage of a residence in Gilbert Road.

 In 1967 the Cenotaph was built in Edwardes Street, fully funded by Reservoir RSL.

 1969 proved an enormous workload.
-Broadway had been sold and a new building to be renovated to ensure liquor licence suitability.
+Broadway had been sold and a new building to be renovated to ensure Liquor Licence suitability.
 Meetings were held in backyards again for the next couple of years.
-A number of venues were used for the purpose of raising funds to keep afloat.
+Many venues were used for the purpose of raising funds to keep afloat.

-Many ex-servicemen required welfare and financial assistance.
-During 1969 the Welfare Officer investigated over 60 cases in the Reservoir area alone.
-Considering most of the members at the time were only in the 40 to 50 age group, they could foresee the Welfare fund being drawn on more heavily as the years rolled on.
+Many ex-servicemen required assistance materially and financially.
+During ’69 over 60 cases were investigated in the Reservoir area alone by our Welfare Officer.
+Considering most of the members were only in the 40 to 50 age group they could see, as the years rolled on, our Welfare fund would be drawn on more heavily.

 251 Spring Street officially opened 14/07/1972.